NatsukiHosono/FDPS_SPH/README.md

 Contributing to FDPS SPH
 ----------------------

-FDPS is currently in an early development state.
+FDPS SPH is currently in an early development state.
 We welcome contributions from everyone, but we ask to open an issue first to discuss your ideas.
 The code structure and user interface can change significantly until our first release, so only start using and modifying FDPS SPH if you